Sashen943/Cities/README.md

 # Cities
 Application that shows list of cities and displays each city on a map.
+Filtering on 200000+ objects.

 ## How to run